*NEW* The Ancestors Circle ~ collective healing community for sensitive folk

 Using the name 'Arras' we are honouring the land around us and the ancestors who once roamed here as custodians of these hills, valleys, fields and streams.
-Just like the Arras people were different and unique from the tribes surrounding them, Arras Healing takes a different and unique approach to health, wellness and trauma integration which is difficult to find anywhere else.
+Just like the Arras people were different and unique from the tribes surrounding them, Arras Healing takes a different and unique approach to collective healing and trauma education that is difficult to find anywhere else.

 The Battle of Arras was a key battle during the First World War, taking place in 1917, but it is not as well known today as the household names of the Somme, Passchendaele and Verdun.
 In Canada, the battle is well-known for its links to Vimy Ridge (pictured left), where Canadian and Allied divisions captured the well-fortified German position of Vimy and held it for the rest of the war.
 It is now the site of one of the most impressive commemorative structures ever built, and well worth a visit if you ever get a chance.